Mauricio-1979/Mauricio-1979/README.md

 <h1>Hey there!
 I'm Mauricio Bo</h1><br/>
+<h3>Full Stack Developer</he><br/>
 👨🏻‍💻  About Me

-💡  I am a Full Stack Developer, passionate about the world of programming, science and knowledge in general, I really like being able to create solutions and solve problems, I am always trying to learn something new, or improve my skills.
+💡  I am a passionate about the world of programming, science and knowledge in general, I really like being able to create solutions and solve problems, I am always trying to learn something new, or improve my skills.

 I have over 800 hours of code in Henry's bootcamp using technologies like: